 Both standards deliver Ethernet data signals by leveraging existing wiring.
 MoCA uses coax cables, whereas Powerline uses electrical wires.

-Powerline is ubiquitous—it’s available in all homes with electricity.
-MoCA is only available in those built with Cable TV in mind—new and modern homes no longer use legacy coax cables.
+Powerlines are ubiquitous—they are available in all homes with electricity.
+MoCA is only available in homes built with Cable TV in mind.
+New and modern homes no longer use legacy coax cables.

-MoCA is reliable and can sustain at true Gigabit or multi-Gigabit, potentially with Full-Duplex.
+MoCA is reliable and can deliver true Gigabit or multi-Gigabit real-world performance, potentially with full-duplex.

-Powerline is greatly susceptible to interference, wiring, breakers, etc., and always Half-Duplex—it generally can replace only Fast Ethernet (100Mbps) in bandwidth needs.
+Powerline is highly susceptible to interference, wiring, breakers, etc., and is always half-duplex.
+As a result, it should generally be considered an alternative to the old and slow Fast Ethernet (100Mbps) in bandwidth needs.

 Pros and Cons of Powerline Networking